Geodan/pg2b3dm/README.md

 Features:

-- 3D Tiles 1.1 Implicit tiling;
+- Explicit and Implicit tiling;

 - QUADTREE and OCTREE tiling schema;